 Like you, I respect leaders who admit to their mistakes and who own up to the consequences.
 But sorry-itis is a whole different thing.
 In all four examples above, Peg committed no transgression.
 Essentially, she manufactured needless blame and stuck it to own forehead.
-So the only harm done was to Peg herself.
-Though each of her “sorries” was a casual utterance and no big deal, together, they formed a speech pattern that communicated that Peg is a walking mistake.
+Though each of her “sorries” was no big deal, together, they formed a speech pattern that communicated that Peg is a walking mistake.
 Every unwarranted “sorry” taught others to devalue her.

 When Peg became aware of the extent and impact of her sorry-itis, she wanted to heal it.
 But she was afraid that she might start sounding like a jerk.
 So what were her alternatives in the four situations?